The greatest enemy of AMP is the company that designed it.

 The number one reason why WordPress users enable AMP on their website is the simple fact that you will be ranked better.
-As long as you’re using all of googles technologies then google will place your results at the forefront above all others.
-Sometimes even scammers can get their web-sites above relevant links because they follow the rules of google.
+If to follow lock-step with thinking with Google then as long as you’re using all of googles technologies then google will place your results at the forefront above all others.
+Sometimes even scammers can get their web-sites above relevant links because they follow the rules of Google.
 So far everything looks just fine and how the search engine should operate.
 By showing you links for the pages you look for google returns the results of those pages.
 Wait for it!

 My site is going to google?!?

 The problems begin when you actually click on the AMP accelerated page.
 You see that address up top?
 That’s Google CDN (Content Distributed Network) that you’re going to.
 You’re not going to the destination page your website generates .
 Instead you are being redirected to a page that Google caches upon their own servers the moment you enable the AMP protocol on your WordPress site.

 “Content distributed networks” is a feature that most server operators such as ourselves generally pay for (We don’t as we don’t make money. too expensive!
 Also generates security issues.)
 Imagine that you are in Australia and you wanted to visit this site which the data center is based out of Chicago, USA.
 Instead of going through 40-60 hops through various continental firewalls and routers which can take up to a minute to load.
 Instead you get routed to the nearest server on Australia that mirrors the data on my site?
 You get the content and information in seconds instead of minutes and it’s a lot harder for hackers to shut you down since your content is worldwide.
 That’s the true power of a CDN!